fpcorso/data-blog/content/2022-11-25-creating-chord-diagram-in-python-to-visualize-connections.md

 ![]({static}/images/chord-example-2.svg)

+The `opts` method allows us to pass a variety of options and settings to create our diagram, such as the labels column.

 We're able to start seeing the connections but it's a bit difficult to evaluate with all the lines being the same color.
+We can use the `opts` method to pass some settings for adjusting edge and node colors.

 ```python
 hv.Chord((connections, nodes)).opts(